ethanstrominger/calendargroup/agenda.md

 - Discuss staying alert (snacks, standing,...)
 - Set Ethan's keyboard (for use with Windows remotely)
 - Ethan restart computer before meeting (if still having problems after moving it from floor)
+- Open (and modify as needed)
+- Time how much time we're coding & try to increase
+- Modify mob timer source code to add "stand" reminder (1) text, (2) text to speech (TTS) [and consider other improvements]

 AGENDA (during meeting)